infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 ## How to resolve conflicts?

 There are a few ways to resolve conflicts.
-Probably the easiest one is to open the conflicted file through a text editor or an IDE and make the necessary changes.
+The easiest one is to open the conflicted file through a text editor or an IDE and make the necessary changes.

 When resolving conflicted files, there are multiple approaches.
 Depending on how complicated the conflict is, you might prefer to use one over the other.